TimmosH5/TimmosH5/README.md

 but now I'm focusing my efforts into **technical occupations** such as
 **developing** & **testing**.

-In the code folders you'll find other README's for explaining the code.
+In my portfolio you'll find different projects that showcase understanding of code into three layer design building, object oriented programming, user interaction & more.
+Check the Explainer.MD files for more explanations on the code!

 ---